jdcloudcom/en/documentation/Networking/Direct-Connection/Introduction/Features/Border-Gateway-Features.md

 As the VPC Attachment function of the Border Gateway is released, the Border Gateway route table and VPC route table can also support dynamic transmission route.

 Valid routing of border gateway can be automatically spread to the associated VPC route table created, and the routing arriving VPC subnet segment can be automatically spread to the border gateway route table; the border gateway and the IDC gateway can mutually inform valid routings to each other via eBGP.
 The specific processes are as follows:

-The Border Gateway will be added to the dynamic route table of Border Gateway by way of transmitting routes when accessing routes via the BGP route learned by private virtual interface and hosted private virtual interface and via the VPC subnet segment specified at the time of creating a VPC Attachment, and add the route of high priority after comparing the route priority to an valid route table; the VPC route table, which is transmitted by creating routes, can dynamically transmit the target address in the valid route table of Border Gateway to the extent of route rules in the scope of transmission address to the VPC route table; the Border Gateway will announce the valid route via eBGP to the BGP Peer of IDC gateway.
+* The Border Gateway will be added to the dynamic route table of Border Gateway by way of transmitting routes when accessing routes via the BGP route learned by private virtual interface and hosted private virtual interface and via the VPC subnet segment specified at the time of creating a VPC Attachment, and add the route of high priority after comparing the route priority to an valid route table; the VPC route table, which is transmitted by creating routes, can dynamically transmit the target address in the valid route table of Border Gateway to the extent of route rules in the scope of transmission address to the VPC route table; the Border Gateway will announce the valid route via eBGP to the BGP Peer of IDC gateway.
+* The VPC route table, which is transmitted by creating routes, can dynamically transmit the target address in the valid route table of border gateway to the extent of route rules in the scope of transmission address to the VPC route table; the border gateway will announce the valid route via eBGP to the BGP Peer of IDC gateway.